rfelix/s4-e1/README.md

     Firefly

     $ tv_show "Fringe" --season 3 --title "abducted"
-    Season 3 Episode 7
+    7. The Abducted

     $ tv_show "Fringe" --season 2
-    Season 2 Episode 1 A New Day in the Old Town Season 2 Episode 2 Night of Desirable Objects (...)
+    1. A New Day in the Old Town
+    2. Night of Desirable Objects
+    (...)
-    Season 2 Episode 21 Northwest Passage
+    21. Northwest Passage
-    Season 2 Episode 22 Over There: Part 1
+    22. Over There: Part 1
-    Season 2 Episode 23 Over There: Part 2
+    23. Over There: Part 2

     $ tv_show "Fringe" --title "night"
-    Season 1 Episode 18
+    1.18.
+Midnight Episode 18
-    Season 2 Episode 2
+    2.2.
+Night of Desirable Objects